Engagement Scholarship Consortium Sanctioned

 Regional Grant Application Review and Notification

 Applications for regional conference funding will be accepted on a rolling basis until annual funds for regional conferences are committed.
-All regional conference inquiries and applications should be submitted to David Procter (email@example.com), Kansas State University.
+Regional conference inquiries and applications should be submitted to David Procter (email@example.com), Kansas State University.
 Applicants will receive written notice of receipt of their application.
 Applications will be reviewed by members of the Engagement Scholarship Consortium Conferences Committee.
 A maximum of four awards will be supported annually.
 Grant applicant decisions will be announced within one month of receipt of application.